Leonard Coniglio

 about 1924

 Len ("Nardu" or "Narduzzu", as our mother called him) was the family's "rolling stone".
-Maybe it was because he shared his birthday, 12 January, with the great American wanderer and author Jack London, who gathered ideas for his stories from his time as a hobo and a sailor.
+Maybe it was because he shared his birthday, 12 January, with the great American wanderer and author Jack London, who gathered ideas for his stories from his time as a hobo and a sailor, and who spent some time in jail, in Buffalo.

 In 1930, at age 14, Leonard literally ran away to join the circus!
 Family lore doesn't recall the details, but on June 23, 1930, the Ringling Brothers ~ Barnum and Bailey Circus visited Buffalo.
 So it's not hard to imagine that, tired of school and not looking forward to another summer picking beans at Musacchio's farm in North Collins, young Leonard hopped into a circus boxcar and rolled the rails with the circus to Rochester, Albany, and points East.

-Leonard joined the Navy before WWII, and missed being at Pearl Harbor during the Japanese surprise attack by one week.
+Leonard originally joined the Navy before WWII.
 After serving in the war, he returned home for a while.
-A bachelor, he later re-enlisted and served in the Pacific once more, in and around the U.S. territory of the Island of Guam.
-Home in Buffalo again, he had our mother's "green thumb" and love for gardening, and planted many flowers, shrubs and fruit trees around our house at 56 Ritt Street.
-Periodically, the wanderlust would strike, and he'd take a job in New York City, or Chicago, or parts unknown.
+A bachelor, he later re-enlisted and served in the Pacific once more, in and around the U.S. territory of the Island of Guam

 .